List of awards and nominations received by Ellie Goulding: Spotify Awards

+Trinity College Dublin

+The Trinity College Dublin is the sole constituent college of the University of Dublin, Ireland.
+The Praeses Elit Award was founded by former auditor of LawSoc and first female president of Ireland, Mary Robinson, and is awarded to those who have excelled in their work and had a vast impact in their respective fields.
+In 2023, Goulding was awarded with The Praeses Elit Award.

 Teen Choice Awards

+The Teen Choice Awards were an annual awards show that honored the year's biggest achievements in music, film, television, and more.
+Goulding has received one award out of three nominations.

-TIME 100 Impact Awards
+TIME100 Impact Awards

-In March 2022, Ellie was the recipient of a TIME 100 Impact Award in recognition of her longstanding work toward advancing climate change awareness.
+In March 2022, Goulding was the recipient of a TIME100 Impact Award in recognition of her longstanding work toward advancing climate change awareness.

 United Nations Foundation

-During the year of 2017, Goulding has been recognized by the United Nations Foundation with a Global Leadership Award for her environmental and social justice activism.

-In October 2022, she was awarded with the Humanitarian of the Year Award by the United Nations Foundation in New York.
-Goulding was recognized for her work raising the profile of fossil fuel-funded conflicts, including in Ukraine, and her support for refugees from conflict zones and the frontline of the climate crisis.
+The United Nations Foundation in New York has recognized Goulding work as an activist twice.
+First in 2017, with the Global Leadership Award for her environmental and social justice activism, and in 2022 with the Humanitarian of the Year Award for her work raising the profile of fossil fuel-funded conflicts, including in Ukraine, and her support for refugees from conflict zones and the frontline of the climate crisis.
 With the Deputy Secretary-General stating: "Ms. Ellie Goulding has helped to inspire a new generation of environmental activists with passion and purpose to change mindsets away from nature-harming activities to nature-nurturing behaviour."